topclaudy/eloquent-mutators/README.md

 > **Note:** **Eloquent Mutators** requires Laravel 5.4+.

 After installation, publish the assets using the `mutators:install` Artisan command.
 The primary configuration file will be located at `config/mutators.php`.
 The installation also publishes and registers the `app/Providers/MutatorServiceProvider.php`.
-Within this service provider, you may register your custom mutators.
+Within this service provider, you may register custom accessors/mutators extensions.

 ```sh
 php artisan mutators:install